hedgedoc/hedgedoc/docs/content/dev/getting-started.md

 The commands will stay active in your terminal, so you will need multiple tabs to run both at the same time.

-1. Enter the `react-frontend` directory and use `yarn start` if you want webpack to continuously rebuild the frontend code.
+1. Enter the `react-frontend` directory and use `yarn start:for-real-backend` if you want webpack to continuously rebuild the frontend code.
+The frontend will expect a running backend at port 3000.

-   **Note:** Currently, this will not result in the backend and frontend communicating with each other.

-   **Note:** You can run `yarn start:for-real-backend` to start a frontend, which tries to connect to a local backend.
+   **Note:** You can run `yarn start` to start a frontend with an integrated, mocked API.
+This may support more features than the real backend.

-2. To auto-reload the server, enter the `hedgedoc` directory and run `yarn start:dev`.
+2. To start the server in auto-reload mode, enter the `hedgedoc` directory and run `env NODE_ENV=development yarn start:dev`.

 ## Testing